 What’s next on your list?

-A few of the projects I am currently working on are horse barn and stalls (Fall 2020), building a chicken coop (Spring 2021), painting our exterior (Spring 2021), a pantry renovation (Summer 2021), and planning out my garden space.
+A few of the projects I am currently working on are horse barn and stalls, building a chicken coop, painting our exterior, a planning a pantry renovation and garden space.

 Coffee or tea?
 Tea all day, every day.
 Then, an occasional cup of coffee throughout the week.